Spain in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 As a member of the "Big Five", Spain automatically qualified to compete in the final on 23 May 2015.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 26 January 2015, Spain was assigned to broadcast and vote in the first semi-final on 19 May 2015.

 In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1 with commentary by José María Íñigo and Julia Varela.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Lara Siscar.
+RTVE appointed Lara Siscar as its spokesperson to announce during the final the Spanish votes.